Lobo (Dell Comics): Publication history

+Lobo is recognized as the first African-American character to headline his own comic book series, but he was preceded by another Western hero in the comic strip medium : The Chisholm Kid, a newspaper strip illustrated by Carl Pfeufer.
+The strip was launched as part of a new color comics section for the Pittsburgh Courier, which debuted on August 19, 1950.
+This color comics section was produced by the Smith-Mann Syndicate and was published exclusively in the Pittsburgh Courier, one of the largest Black newspapers in the country at the time..
+The Chisholm Kid ran in the Courier from August 19, 1950, to August 11, 1956.

 Lobo starred in Dell Comics' little-known, two-issue series Lobo (Dec.
 1965 & Sept.
 1966), also listed as Dell Comics #12-439-512 and #12-439-610 in the company's quirky numbering system.
 Created by Dell editor and writer Don "D. J." Arneson and artist Tony Tallarico, it chronicled the Old West adventures of a wealthy, unnamed African-American gunslinger called "Lobo" by the first issue's antagonists.
 On the foreheads of vanquished criminals, Lobo would leave the calling card of a gold coin imprinted with the images of a wolf and the letter "L".

 Tallarico in a 2006 interview said that he and Arneson co-created the character based on an idea and a plot by Tallarico, with Arneson scripting it:

 I had an idea for Lobo.
 And I approached D. J. Arneson and he brought it in and showed it to [Dell editor-in-chief] Helen Meyer. ...
 She loved it.
 She really wanted to do it.
 Great, so we did it.
 We did the first issue.
 And in comics, you start the second issue as they're printing the first one, due to time limitations. ...
 All of the sudden, they stopped the wagon.
 They stopped production on the issue.
 They discovered that as they were sending out bundles of comics out to the distributors [that] they were being returned unopened.
 And I couldn't figure out why.
 So they sniffed around, scouted around and discovered [that many sellers] were opposed to Lobo, who was the first black Western hero.
 That was the end of the book.
 It sold nothing.
 They printed 200,000; that was the going print-rate.
 They sold, oh, 10–15 thousand.